Rhineland massacres: Emicho

-The Army of Priest Volkmar and Count Emicio attacks Mersbourg (Wieselburg, Moson).
-In the battle, the Crusaders are panic-stricken when several ladders collapse under their weight.
+The Army of Priest Volkmar and Count Emicho attacks Mersbourg (Wieselburg, Moson).
+In the battle, the crusaders are panic-stricken when several ladders collapse under their weight.

 The largest of these crusades, and the most involved in attacking Jews, was that led by Count Emicho.
 Setting off in the early summer of 1096, an army of around 10,000 men, women and children proceeded through the Rhine valley, towards the Main River and then to the Danube.
 Emicho was joined by William the Carpenter and Drogo of Nesle, among others from the Rhineland, eastern France, Lorraine, Flanders and even England.

 Holy Roman Emperor Henry IV, absent in southern Italy, ordered the Jews to be protected when he learned of Emicho's intent.
-After some Jews were killed at Metz in May, John, Bishop of Speyer gave shelter to the Jewish inhabitants.
+After some Jews were killed at Metz in May, John, Bishop of Speyer, gave shelter to the Jewish inhabitants.
 Still, 12 Jews of Speyer were slain by crusaders on May 3.
-The Bishop of Worms also attempted to shelter Jews, but the crusaders broke into his episcopal palace and killed the Jews inside on May 18.
+The bishop of Worms also attempted to shelter Jews, but the crusaders broke into his episcopal palace and killed the Jews inside on May 18.
 At least 800 Jews were massacred in Worms when they refused Catholic baptism.